 Excluding Bitcoin, the same upward trend remains for many altcoins, which now have a combined market cap of $290 billion -- remaining above $270 billion for the better part of this week -- and a volume of $20 billion.
 Market cap was below $150 billion and volume was as low as $6 billion this time last month for altcoins, and so has been going up.

-Cardano just announced two testnets alongside major advancements in providing a povably secure Proof of Stake protocol.
-With the latest version of Cardano just announced two testnets alongside major advancements in providing a povably secure Proof of Stake protocol, parties can bootstrap the blockchain from the genesis block.
-This would allow users of network to enter the blockchain without any previous knowledge of active participants or chain history.
+Cardano just announced two testnets alongside major advancements in providing a provably secure Proof of Stake protocol.
+With the latest version of Cardano just announced two testnets alongside major advancements in providing a provably secure Proof of Stake protocol, parties can bootstrap the blockchain from the genesis block.
+This would allow users of the network to enter the blockchain without any previous knowledge of active participants or chain history.
 The testnets are K-EVM (May 28) and IELE.

 EOS, which was top last week among the top ten cryptos amidst reports of upcoming releasing of mainnet, is in panic and lost 10 percent in the last 24 hours and trading at $17 per coin.

 Bitcoin shot above $9, 700 Friday and other cryptocurrencies are back on a bullish trend.
 Bitcoin run into strong resistance at the 23.6% Fibonacci level on the weekly chart and has now managed a three-week rally to the current position.

 It is very much likely that the prices for many cryptocurrencies will continue rising in the short term.
 This movement will likely be propelled by poor liquidity but that does not signify a new medium-term bull market according to a trader Tom Luongo.
 Again, a few more investors appear to be returning the space.